GerritErpenstein/ionic2-custom-icons/README.md

 ```
 A set of *Sass/CSS* rules comes along with directive, which allows adding icons to default  *Ionic 2* components like buttons and list items.

-Theoretically the *gulp* plugin and directive should work within a generic *Angular 2* environment with minor modifications But right now this is completely untested and unsupported.
+Theoretically the *npm-script* and directive should work within a generic *Angular 2* environment with minor modifications but right now this is completely untested and unsupported.

 ~**Notice:** Please be aware that there are serious reasons to not use icon fonts at all.
 See [here](https://sarasoueidan.com/blog/icon-fonts-to-svg/#recommended-reading) for further discussions.
 But as the Ionic 2 team prefers icon fonts over other solutions, this is also the path I have chosen.~